fishingforvisuals/Touchdesigner-x-Midi-Fighter-Twister-Mapping/README.md

 # Touchdesigner-x-Midi-Fighter-Twister-Mapping
 A TouchDesigner module for mapping knob values onto a midi controller.
 Parameters can be updated dynamically per drag and drop functionality.
-It will store the last settings of the knobs but the ac[...]
+It will store the last settings of the knobs but the actual storage handling should be managed by the vj software were it sits in.

 ---
 ## ✨ Features